Liqwid-Labs/liqwid-nix/README.md

 - The second argument of `buildProject` has two overlays applied, `haskellProject` and `plutarchProject`.
 These are overlays which make this actually create a plutarch project.
 Both are required.
 You can also pass your own overlays.
 - We extract `.toFlake` from the output of `buildProject` because the convention is that all overlays must preserve an eventual `toFlake` attribute that represents the resulting flake.

+## Which inputs do we need to provide?

+For haskell projects, you need to provide:
+- `nixpkgs-latest`, which should be a relatively up to date revision of nixpkgs.
+Example url: `github:NixOS/nixpkgs?rev=a0a69be4b5ee63f1b5e75887a406e9194012b492`.
+- `haskell-nix-extra-hackage`, which allows us to create our own hackages.
+- `haskell-nix`, which allows us to actually build cabal files.
+Example url: `github:input-output-hk/haskell.nix`.
+- `nixpkgs`, which should follow `haskell-nix`: `inputs.nixpkgs.follows = "haskell-nix/nixpkgs-unstable";`
+- `iohk-nix`.
+Example url: `github:input-output-hk/iohk-nix`.
+- `haskell-language-server`.
+Example url: `github:haskell/haskell-language-server`.

+See [the nixos wiki on Flakes](https://nixos.wiki/wiki/Flakes) for more information on how inputs work.

 ## Writing your own overlays

 In the _ideally_ rare (but in practice quite common) event where you need to change something about the way the project is built, you can apply an _overlay_ on top of the other ones.